 In conjunction with Eq.
-(14) this implies that typical delays grow as $W_H = \Theta(H \log H)$ with the number of nodes.
+(15) this implies that typical delays grow as $W_H = \Theta(H \log H)$ with the number of nodes.

 Note that the end-to-end delay of a packet has two components.
-The first is the pure processing time, which clearly grows linearly with the number of nodes.
-The second contribution is the time the packet spends waiting in the queues at nodes $h = 1, \ldots, H$.
-The theorem indicates that at downstream nodes the waiting time of a typical packet dominates its processing time.
+The first is the transmission time at the nodes, which clearly grows linearly with the number of nodes.
+The second contribution is the time that the packet spends waiting in the queues at the nodes.
+The theorem implies that at downstream nodes the waiting time of a typical packet dominates its transmission time.